 In a Phase 1 open-label, dose-ranging study, PDS0101 was evaluated for safety, tolerability and immunogenicity.
 Three groups of participants – each receiving 3 doses of either 1 mg, 3 mg or 10 mg 21 days apart – were evaluated over 133 days.
 The study demonstrated excellent translation of the mechanism of action from preclinical models to humans resulting in a unique ability to induce high levels of active tumor-targeting CD8+ killer T-cells in vivo in circulating blood within 14 days of treatment.

 Based on the results of this clinical study, PDS Biotech determined that the 3 mg dosage offered the optimal mix of efficacy and safety.
 As a result, this dose was selected to be used in the upcoming Phase 2 PDS0101 clinical studies.
 PDS0101 was well-tolerated with toxicity limited to low-grade injection site reactions, all of which cleared within 7-10 days.
 NCT Number: NCT02065973

 A post-hoc retrospective analysis demonstrated observed clearance of the CIN (lesion regression) in at least 60% of evaluable patients across the three tested doses as early as 1-3 months after treatment.
 These results were remarkably positive given that the vast majority of the treated population were infected with multiple high-risk HPV genotypes.

-In partnership with Merck & Company and the National Cancer Institute (NCI), PDS Biotech is advancing PD0101 into Phase 2 studies in advanced head and neck cancer, HPV-related advanced cancer and cervical cancer.
+In partnership with Merck & Company and the National Cancer Institute (NCI) and MD Anderson Cancer Center, PDS Biotech is advancing PD0101 into Phase 2 studies in advanced head and neck cancer, HPV-related advanced cancer and cervical cancer.